SabreTools/BinaryObjectScanner/README.md

 - [UnshieldSharp](https://github.com/mnadareski/UnshieldSharp) - InstallShield CAB extraction
 - [WiseUnpacker](https://github.com/mnadareski/WiseUnpacker) - Wise Installer extraction

-The following projects have influenced this library in a signicant way:
+The following projects have influenced this library:

 - [BurnOut](http://burnout.sourceforge.net/) - Project that this library was initially based on.
 The only thing left from that original port is in the name of the library.
 This project is fully unaffiliated with the original BurnOut and its authors.
-- [HLLibSharp](https://github.com/mnadareski/HLLibSharp) - Valve packages handling is based on HLLibSharp but lacks everything but parsing and extraction capability.
+- [HLLibSharp](https://github.com/mnadareski/HLLibSharp) - Documentation around Valve package handling, including extraction.
+- [libmspack](https://github.com/kyz/libmspack) - Documentation around the MS-CAB format and associated compression methods.
+- [NDecrypt](https://github.com/SabreTools/NDecrypt) - NDS (Nitro) and 3DS cart image file layouts and documentation, though not encrypt/decrypt.

 Please visit our sibling project, [DRML](https://github.com/TheRogueArchivist/DRML), the DRM Library for a more in-depth look at some of the protections detected.